 What is NIDA?

-The National Institute on Drug Abuse (NIDA), part of the National Institutes of Health (NIH), is dedicated to understanding the causes, consequences and treatment of drug abuse.
-To meet this challenge, NIDA runs a research facility (Intramural Research Program, IRP) in East Baltimore whose mission is to better understand drug abuse and the many factors which may contribute to this enormous societal problem.
-We at NIDA understand the personal devastation caused by drug abuse and addiction, as well as its destruction of families and communities.
-Through research we hope to better understand the causes of this problem and develop new and more effective treatments.
+The National Institute on Drug Abuse (NIDA), one of the 27 institutes and centers of the National Institutes of Health (NIH), is dedicated to understanding the causes, consequences and treatment of substance use disorders.
+To meet this challenge, NIDA runs a research facility (Intramural Research Program, IRP) the Johns Hopkins Bayview Campus in East Baltimore.
+The mission of the NIDA IRP is to better understand substance use disorders and the many factors which may contribute to this enormous medical, public health and societal problem.
+We at NIDA understand the personal devastation caused by substance use disorders, as well as its destruction of families and communities.
+Through research we hope to better understand the causes of this problem and develop new and more effective prevention strategies and treatments for people who suffer from substance use disorders.